Spring 2021 COVID-19 Updates

 Continuing J-1 Students: A continuing student is defined as a J-1 student who was in the U.S. in J-1 status at the start of the COVID-19 pandemic in March 2020.
 Continuing J-1 students can enroll in additional online courses as a means to maintain their program objectives.
 More information can be found on the Exchange Visitor Program Information on Coronavirus (COVID-19) webpage.

 Documentation for Departure

-Students who plan to travel outside of the U.S. over winter break should check with each country where they will visit regarding any testing or quarantine requirements.
+Students who plan to travel outside of the U.S. should check with each country where they will visit regarding any testing or quarantine requirements.

 Students Traveling to China must take a nucleic acid and IgM anti-body test within 48 hours of boarding starting November 6.
 More information and detailed instructions can be found on the Chinese Embassy website.

 All F-1 and J-1 international students must have the following documentation for reentry to the U.S.: passport valid 6 months into the future, valid visa (unless you are a Canadian citizen), and valid I-20 or DS-2019 with travel signature.
 Travel signatures are valid for one year; validity of travel signatures is reduced to 6 months while on OPT.
 Students with pending or approved OPT should also carry the receipt notice (if pending), EAD (if approved), and employment letter (optional).
 We also recommend having documentation showing that Iowa State University will be offering in-person and hybrid coursework for Spring 2021.